 Awards.
-Our 2023 Plan will provide for the grant of incentive stock options ("ISOs"), within the meaning of Section 422 of the Internal Revenue Code ("IRC") to employees, including employees of any parent or subsidiary, and for the grant of nonstatutory stock options ("NSOs"), stock appreciation rights, restricted stock awards, RSU awards, performance awards and other forms of awards to employees and directors.
+Our Amended 2023 Plan provides for the grant of incentive stock options ("ISOs"), within the meaning of Section 422 of the Internal Revenue Code ("IRC") to employees, including employees of any parent or subsidiary, and for the grant of nonstatutory stock options ("NSOs"), stock appreciation rights, restricted stock awards, RSU awards, performance awards and other forms of awards to employees and directors

 Authorized Shares.
-Initially, the maximum number of shares of our common stock that may be issued under our 2023 Plan after it becomes effective will not exceed 4,850,000 (the sum of (1) 2,140,009 new shares, plus (2) shares that remain available for the issuance of awards under our 2013 Plan as of immediately prior to the time our 2023 Plan becomes effective) plus shares of our common stock subject to outstanding stock options or other stock awards granted under our 2013 Plan that, on or after our 2023 Plan becomes effective, terminate or expire prior to exercise or settlement; are not issued because the award is settled in cash; are forfeited because of the failure to vest; or are reacquired or withheld (or not issued) to satisfy a tax withholding obligation or the purchase or exercise price, if any, as such shares become available from time to time.
-The maximum number of shares of our common stock that may be issued on the exercise of ISOs under our 2023 Plan will be 18,000,000 shares.
+The maximum number of shares of our common stock that may be issued under our Amended 2023 Plan will not exceed 6,850,000 shares, which is equal to the sum of (1) 2,140,009 shares originally reserved under the 2023 Plan, plus (2) 2,000,000 new shares, plus (3) shares that remain available for the issuance of awards under our 2013 Stock Incentive Plan ("2013 Plan") as of immediately prior to the time our 2023 Plan became effective) plus shares of our common stock subject to outstanding stock options or other stock awards granted under our 2013 Plan that, on or after our 2023 Plan became effective, terminate or expire prior to exercise or settlement, are not issued because the award is settled in cash, are forfeited because of the failure to vest, or are reacquired or withheld (or not issued) to satisfy a tax withholding obligation or the purchase or exercise price, if any, as such shares become available from time to time.
+The maximum number of shares of our common stock that may be issued on the exercise of ISOs under our Amended 2023 Plan is 18,000,000 shares.

-Shares subject to stock awards granted under our 2023 Plan that expire or terminate without being exercised in full or that are paid out in cash rather than in shares will not reduce the number of shares available for issuance under our 2023 Plan.
-Any shares of our common stock previously issued pursuant to a stock award are forfeited back to or repurchased or reacquired by us because of a failure to meet a contingency or condition required for the vesting of such shares will be added back to the share reserve and again become available under the 2023 Plan.
-In addition, shares withheld to satisfy a tax withholding obligation in connection with an award other than a stock option or stock appreciation right, will not reduce the number of shares available for issuance under our 2023 Plan.
-However, the following types of shares subject to stock awards will reduce the share reserve and will not become available for the grant of new stock awards under the 2023 Plan: (1) shares of common stock reacquired or withheld (or not issued) by us to satisfy the exercise or purchase price of a stock award, including any shares subject to a stock award that are not delivered to a participant because the stock award is exercised through a reduction of shares subject to the stock award, (2) shares reacquired or withheld (or not issued) by the Company to satisfy a tax withholding obligation in connection with an option or stock appreciation right, and (3) any shares repurchased on the open market with the proceeds of the exercise or strike price of an option or stock appreciation right.
+Shares subject to stock awards granted under our Amended 2023 Plan that expire or terminate without being exercised in full or that are paid out in cash rather than in shares will not reduce the number of shares available for issuance under our Amended 2023 Plan.
+Any shares of our common stock previously issued pursuant to a stock award that are forfeited back to or repurchased or reacquired by us because of a failure to meet a contingency or condition required for the vesting of such shares will be added back to the share reserve and again become available under the Amended 2023 Plan.
+In addition, shares withheld to satisfy a tax withholding obligation in connection with an award other than a stock option or stock appreciation right, will not reduce the number of shares available for issuance under our Amended 2023 Plan.
+However, the following types of shares subject to stock awards will reduce the share reserve and will not become available for the grant of new stock awards under the Amended 2023 Plan: (1) shares of common stock reacquired or withheld (or not issued) by us to satisfy the exercise or purchase price of a stock award, including any shares subject to a stock award that are not delivered to a participant because the stock award is exercised through a reduction of shares subject to the stock award, (2) shares reacquired or withheld (or not issued) by the Company to satisfy a tax withholding obligation in connection with an option or stock appreciation right, and (3) any shares repurchased on the open market with the proceeds of the exercise or strike price of an option or stock appreciation right.